 We have helped establish rights for victims of police misconduct and liability of co-employees for outrageous sexual misconduct.
 We have won Orders from the Colorado Supreme Court establishing rights of a whistleblower, Dr. Carl Johnson, to be free from termination as the Health Director for Jefferson County for exposing the dangers facing the public from radiation at Rocky Flats.
 In that same case, we established the legal standard for disqualifying biased judges in civil cases.

-Along with hundreds of other lawyers from across the country, we currently represent several detainees who have been indefinitely imprisoned at Guantanamo Bay in habeas corpus proceedings against the United States Government.
-This work is pro bono.
-We recently published an article about our experiences in obtaining the release of an innocent young man from Mauritania.
-We actually traveled to Mauritania to meet with the Minister of Justice.
+Along with hundreds of other lawyers from across the country, we have for years represented detainees, pro bono, imprisoned at Guantanamo Bay in proceedings against the United States Government.
+We published an article about our experiences in obtaining the release of an innocent young man from Mauritania, and our travel to Mauritania to meet with the Minister of Justice.